 - Use an app as a helpful tool, not a doctor: Choose an app with a clear privacy policy to protect your personal data.
 Remember to use it as a resource to stay organized, but always consult your care team for direct medical advice.

-How can a cancer app help you?
+What can a cancer app do for you?

 When you’re dealing with a cancer diagnosis, it can feel like you’re suddenly managing a full-time job you never asked for.
 Between appointments, medications, and trying to understand complex information, it’s easy to feel overwhelmed.
 This is where a cancer support app can become an essential tool in your toolkit.
 Think of it as a personal assistant, a library, and a support group all in one, conveniently located on your phone.